TheCycoONE/darkenvader/README.md

 is that version, with the addition of this README.md, the LICENSE.md, and git files.

-Darkenvader was written for Java 1.3, using the AWT toolset.
+Darkenvader was written for Java 1.3.

 # Running

-Darkenvader can be compiled with the 1.8.x JDK from the root of this repo with:
+Darkenvader can be compiled with the Java JDK 12 from the root of this repo with:
 `javac ./Darkenvader/Darkenvader.java`

 Darkenvader can then be run with:
 `java Darkenvader.Darkenvader`

-I have not tested with any newer JDK version.
+I have tested Darkenvader on JDK 8 and Open JDK 12.
 It was originally written for JDK 1.3, so it should compile and run there as well.

 # Known issues